lady-h-world/My_Garden/reading_pages/Secret_Guest/tgans4.md

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Secret_Guest_images/resnet_shortcut.png" width="344" height="329" />

 CasTGAN also has multiple auxiliary estimators (marked as purple squares).
 Each generator has a corresponding auxiliary estimator to predict the same the variable that the generator attempts to generate.
 Each auxiliary estimator is a pretrained LightGBM model, it's trained on the rest of variables in order to predict the target variable.
-The benefit of using LightGBM here is, it can handle categorical variables without using ont-hot encoding.
+The benefit of using LightGBM here is, it can handle categorical variables without using one-hot encoding.

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Secret_Guest_images/CasTGAN3.png" width="961" height="454" />